vtdsferreira/InstrumentControl.jl/docs/src/design.md

 ### Responses

-All responses are objects, subtyped from the abstract parametric `Response{T}` type.
+All responses are objects, subtyped from the abstract `Response` type.
-We use a parametric type for responses so that the return type of the numerical data is clear.
 Usually a response is associated with a particular instrument.

 However, responses need not come from instruments.
 For test purposes, suppose we want to mimic a measurement by generating random numbers. `RandomResponse` produces a random number in the unit interval when it is measured.
 A `TimerResponse` will measure the time since creation of the `TimerResponse` object.